Veteran actor and former union minister Krishnam Raju no more | Entertainment

 He won several awards and accolades for various roles he portrayed in films.

-He further said Krishnam Raju served the people of the country as a member of the Lok Sabha, as a Union Minister and through the field of political administration, is sad.
+He further said the death of Krishnam Raju served the people of the country as a member of the Lok Sabha, as a Union Minister and through the field of political administration, is sad.

+Rao instructed officials to conduct the last rites of Krishnam Raju with official honours.

 The AIG Hospitals where he was undergoing treatment, in a statement, said he was admitted for post COVID complications on August 5.
 He was diagnosed with severe pneumonia caused by multidrug resistant bacteria and fungal organisms, severe infective bronchitis.